 Often IPD are available only from a small subset of studies or not available at all.
 When, for example, IPD are available for a single study, an assumption can be made that the correlation is the same across the studies.
 In the Bayesian framework, prior distributions can be placed on the within-study correlations to account for uncertainty around the estimate.
 This can be useful when the within-study correlations either are missing from all studies or are available only from a subset of studies and prior distributions are placed on the correlations for studies that do not provide them.
 Informative prior distributions for the correlations can be constructed, for example, by double bootstrap of IPD (either from studies included in the meta-analysis, or from an external study in a similar population).
 Double bootstrapping involves bootstrapping first from the data (sampling with replacement) and then another level of bootstrapping from each bootstrap sample.
-This results in a number of correlations forms a distribution of correlation as it is the case in a single bootstrap.
+This results in a number of correlations rater than a single correlation as it is the case in a single bootstrap.
 This set of correlations forms a distribution of correlation values (correlations with uncertainty) as implemented by Bujkiewicz et al [5].

 In the absence of IPD, a range of approaches can be explored to obtain missing within-study correlation.
 A straightforward method is to investigate a range of values (between -1 and 1) in a sensitivity analysis.
 Another approach to estimating the within-study correlation was proposed by Wei and Higgins who derived formulae expressing the within-study correlations between the treatment effects (such as log odds ratios) on the two outcomes in terms of, perhaps more likely reported, correlations between other measures (such as probabilities of events on the two outcomes for binomial data) [45].
 Moreover, an alternative formulation of bivariate meta-analysis for studies with unknown within-study correlation, proposed by Riley et al [46], can be used.
-It combines covariances from both the within-study correlations.
+It combines covariances from both the within-study and between-studies models in a single term, which avoids the need to specify the within-study correlations.
 A limitation of this later method is that this single term cannot be interpreted as either within-study or between-studies correlation and as such has a limited use, for example in surrogate endpoint evaluation.